talip-git/FileManagementSystemDjango/README.md

 # File Management System With Django

-Document Management System made with django and mysql
+Document Management System made with Django and Mysql